Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/metadata-dcat/ontwerpstandaard/2025-09-16/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-10-20T22:13:23.697Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:isSuborganisatieVan)
+2025-11-13T11:53:08.113Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:isSuborganisatieVan)

-2025-10-20T22:13:23.699Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:heeftSuborganisatie)
+2025-11-13T11:53:08.114Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:heeftSuborganisatie)

-2025-10-20T22:13:23.699Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:isGeassocieerdMet)
+2025-11-13T11:53:08.114Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:isGeassocieerdMet)

-2025-10-20T22:13:23.700Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> Agent))
+2025-11-13T11:53:08.114Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> Agent))

-2025-10-20T22:13:23.700Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:(Organisatie -> Object))
+2025-11-13T11:53:08.114Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:(Organisatie -> Object))

-2025-10-20T22:13:23.700Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Persoon:Persoon:(Persoon -> Object))
+2025-11-13T11:53:08.114Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Persoon:Persoon:(Persoon -> Object))

-2025-10-20T22:13:23.700Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> Agent))
+2025-11-13T11:53:08.114Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> Agent))

-2025-10-20T22:13:23.700Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Generiek:FormeelKader:(FormeelKader -> Object))
+2025-11-13T11:53:08.114Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Generiek:FormeelKader:(FormeelKader -> Object))

-2025-10-20T22:13:23.700Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Generiek:FormeelKader:isGerelateerdAan)
+2025-11-13T11:53:08.115Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Generiek:FormeelKader:isGerelateerdAan)

-2025-10-20T22:13:23.700Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> CatalogusResource))
+2025-11-13T11:53:08.115Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> CatalogusResource))

-2025-10-20T22:13:23.703Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusRecord:(CatalogusRecord -> CatalogusResource) is not an association with a source role.
+2025-11-13T11:53:08.116Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusRecord:(CatalogusRecord -> CatalogusResource) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.704Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> CatalogusRecord) is not an association with a source role.
+2025-11-13T11:53:08.117Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> CatalogusRecord) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.705Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> Agent) is not an association with a source role.
+2025-11-13T11:53:08.118Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.705Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:DataService:(DataService -> Dataset) is not an association with a source role.
+2025-11-13T11:53:08.118Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:DataService:(DataService -> Dataset) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.705Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:DataService:(DataService -> CatalogusResource) is not an association with a source role.
+2025-11-13T11:53:08.118Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:DataService:(DataService -> CatalogusResource) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.706Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> CatalogusResource) is not an association with a source role.
+2025-11-13T11:53:08.118Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> CatalogusResource) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.706Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:(Distributie -> DataService) is not an association with a source role.
+2025-11-13T11:53:08.118Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:(Distributie -> DataService) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.706Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> Agent) is not an association with a source role.
+2025-11-13T11:53:08.118Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.706Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> Dataset) is not an association with a source role.
+2025-11-13T11:53:08.118Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> Dataset) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.706Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> Distributie) is not an association with a source role.
+2025-11-13T11:53:08.119Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> Distributie) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.707Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> DataService) is not an association with a source role.
+2025-11-13T11:53:08.119Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> DataService) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.707Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> Agent) is not an association with a source role.
+2025-11-13T11:53:08.119Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.707Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:(Distributie -> Agent) is not an association with a source role.
+2025-11-13T11:53:08.119Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:(Distributie -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.707Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> DatasetSerie) is not an association with a source role.
+2025-11-13T11:53:08.119Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> DatasetSerie) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.708Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> CatalogusResource) is not an association with a source role.
+2025-11-13T11:53:08.119Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> CatalogusResource) is not an association with a source role.
 Ignoring this connector.

+[

+  {

+    tagName: 'name',

+    tagValue: 'RelatieQualificatie.catalogusResource.source'

+  }

+] []

-2025-10-20T22:13:23.708Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:ContactinfoVCard:(ContactinfoVCard -> Contactinfo) is not an association with a source role.
+2025-11-13T11:53:08.122Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:ContactinfoVCard:(ContactinfoVCard -> Contactinfo) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.708Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Contactinfo:(Contactinfo -> ContactInfo) is not an association with a source role.
+2025-11-13T11:53:08.122Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Contactinfo:(Contactinfo -> ContactInfo) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.708Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:DatasetSerie:(DatasetSerie -> Agent) is not an association with a source role.
+2025-11-13T11:53:08.122Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:DatasetSerie:(DatasetSerie -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-10-20T22:13:23.709Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
+2025-11-13T11:53:08.122Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
 Using fallback URI (http://todo.com/) instead.

-2025-10-20T22:13:23.709Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model).
+2025-11-13T11:53:08.123Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model).
 Using fallback URI (http://todo.com/) instead.

-2025-10-20T22:13:23.710Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model:OSLO²_vocabularium).
+2025-11-13T11:53:08.123Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model:OSLO²_vocabularium).
 Using fallback URI (http://todo.com/) instead.

-2025-10-20T22:13:23.710Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model:OSLO²_vocabularium:External).
+2025-11-13T11:53:08.123Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model:OSLO²_vocabularium:External).
 Using fallback URI (http://todo.com/) instead.

-2025-10-20T22:13:23.710Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model:OSLO²_vocabularium:OSLO-DCATAPVL-2.0).
+2025-11-13T11:53:08.123Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model:OSLO²_vocabularium:OSLO-DCATAPVL-2.0).
 Using fallback URI (http://todo.com/) instead.

-2025-10-20T22:13:23.713Z warn: [ConnectorConverterHandler]: Connector (CatalogusResource (source)) does not have a package tag defined.
+2025-11-13T11:53:08.126Z warn: [ConnectorConverterHandler]: Connector (CatalogusResource (source)) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-10-20T22:13:23.713Z warn: [ConnectorConverterHandler]: Connector (CatalogusResource (target)) does not have a package tag defined.
-Trying to determine the correct base URI based on the source and destination objects their package.

-2025-10-20T22:13:23.719Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:titel has already a value for ap-usageNote-nl in language nl, but will be overwritten.
+2025-11-13T11:53:08.132Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:titel has already a value for ap-usageNote-nl in language nl, but will be overwritten.

-2025-10-20T22:13:23.722Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusRecord:wijzigingsdatum has already a value for ap-usageNote-nl in language nl, but will be overwritten.
+2025-11-13T11:53:08.135Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusRecord:wijzigingsdatum has already a value for ap-usageNote-nl in language nl, but will be overwritten.

-2025-10-20T22:13:23.728Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusRecord:bronMetadataRecord has an empty value for tag ap-usageNote-nl.
+2025-11-13T11:53:08.142Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusRecord:bronMetadataRecord has an empty value for tag ap-usageNote-nl.

-2025-10-20T22:13:23.730Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:downloadURL has already a value for ap-usageNote-nl in language nl, but will be overwritten.
+2025-11-13T11:53:08.144Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:downloadURL has already a value for ap-usageNote-nl in language nl, but will be overwritten.

-2025-10-20T22:13:23.730Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:toegangsURL has already a value for ap-usageNote-nl in language nl, but will be overwritten.
+2025-11-13T11:53:08.144Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:toegangsURL has already a value for ap-usageNote-nl in language nl, but will be overwritten.

-2025-10-20T22:13:23.732Z warn: [ConverterHandler]: Entity with path eigenaar has an empty value for tag definition-nl.
+2025-11-13T11:53:08.146Z warn: [ConverterHandler]: Entity with path eigenaar has an empty value for tag definition-nl.

-2025-10-20T22:13:23.732Z warn: [ConverterHandler]: Entity with path eigenaar has already a value for label-ap-nl in language nl, but will be overwritten.
+2025-11-13T11:53:08.147Z warn: [ConverterHandler]: Entity with path eigenaar has already a value for label-ap-nl in language nl, but will be overwritten.

-2025-10-20T22:13:23.732Z warn: [ConverterHandler]: Entity with path verdeler has already a value for label-ap-nl in language nl, but will be overwritten.
+2025-11-13T11:53:08.147Z warn: [ConverterHandler]: Entity with path verdeler has already a value for label-ap-nl in language nl, but will be overwritten.

 #||# -------------------------------------